herpiko/herpiko.github.io/content/post/2023-07-23-hunting-down-memory-leaks-in-golang.md

 ~~~

 Consideration in this case:
-- The instance should have more than 15GB free disk space to accommodate this
+- The instance should have more than 15GB free disk space to accommodate this, just in case.
 - Use `defer c.Request.MultipartForm.RemoveAll()` to make sure the temporary files get removed we go out of scope.
 - Compare the latency.
 In my case, the upload performance is only 10% slower than by using default `maxMemory` value (32MB), which is okay.
 - Monitor the disk pressure after the deployment